Summer activities for families in Chamonix

 Arbre Aventure in Les Houches is another adventure playground which also has sections for younger children — Kid Adventure, the main section Arbre Aventure and Tyrolienne Adventure — a course of ziplines through the forest.

-For younger children (under 11) the Paradis Des Praz is just a short walk from the chalet.
-This little kiosk has barbecue lunches most days in summer and a wonderful play area, free for customers of the kiosk.
+This little chalet has barbecue lunches most days in summer and a wonderful play area, free for customers.
 The river flows into a lovely shallow pool under the pine trees, and there are forts, bridges and ropes.
 Pony rides are also available for a small cost.
 There are plenty of easy walks and bicycle rides surrounding this beautiful spot.

 Animal Park